How much yoga practice should I do?

 Flexibility versus strength

-Whatever those patterns are, our yoga practice will start to work with them, hopefully leading to a more balanced structure over time.
+Whatever those patterns are, our yoga practice will start to work with them.
+And, hopefully that leads to a more balanced structure over time.
 But, that process can take a long time and there is no speeding it up just because we feel impatient.
 The various patterns in the body that we are working with may mean that we don’t yet have access to the flexibility and/or strength in a particular area yet.
 We need to allow that process to unfold in its own time.
 Trying to do more practice than our body is available for can lead to injury.

 The yoga part

 And then there’s the yoga answer to the question: How much is too much yoga practice too soon?
 When we’re considering the answer to this question from a yogic perspective, it’s worth considering why each of us individually is doing a yoga practice in the first place.
-There are many reasons why we might be doing a yoga practice and it’s likely that our reasons for practice will evolve somewhat as we continue to practice.
-If one of our reasons for practicing yoga is to cultivate a greater degree of mindfulness, then we have a lot to gain by getting curious about the process of our yoga practice as it unfolds.
+There are many reasons why we might be doing a yoga practice.
+And, it’s likely that our reasons for practice will evolve somewhat as we continue to practice.
+One of our reasons for practicing yoga might be to cultivate a greater degree of mindfulness.
+If that’s true then we have a lot to gain by getting curious about the process of our yoga practice as it unfolds.

-If we take the perspective that some part of our asana practice is about developing mindfulness and equanimity, then we won’t get anywhere sooner by trying to take on more practice than we are ready for, because there isn’t anywhere to get to.
+Take the perspective that some part of our asana practice is about developing mindfulness and equanimity.
+So, we won’t get anywhere sooner by trying to take on more practice than we are ready for.
+Because, there isn’t anywhere to get to.
 It’s an unending, always moving process.
 Cultivating an interest in the present moment is a skill that has immeasurable value when we can translate it into practice off the mat.

 What are the cues that you (or a student) might be doing too much yoga practice too soon?

-- You’re finding that you usually have no energy left for the rest of the day
+- Find that you usually have no energy left for the rest of the day

-- You can’t maintain concentration for the length of your practice on most days
+- Can’t maintain concentration for the length of your practice on most days

-- You can’t maintain control of your breathing during most of your practice
+- Can’t maintain control of your breathing during most of your practice